 - Freelance or staff writer, illustrator, photographer or digital creator, where a significant portion of your work is in Canadian publications (especially if you have been nominated for or won a National Magazine Award, Digital Publishing Award, or National Magazine Award: B2B yourself);

 - Journalist (print, broadcast, digital) with expertise in a particular field represented by one or more NMA, DPA, or NMA: B2B categories (such as photojournalism, service, arts & culture, fiction, poetry, etc);

 - Academic or industry leader with expertise in a particular field;

 - Professionals and leaders from related cultural sectors, including the visual arts (film and television), the literary arts (book writing & publishing) and the performing arts (theatre, music);

 - Bilingual: Not all of our judges need to be bilingual, but all awards juries will have at least one bilingual member.

 The time commitment is dependent on the number of entries we receive, and judges are only assigned to a category once the call for entries closes.
-During category assignments, we take into consideration one’s preference, experience, availability, and potential conflicts of interest.
+When assigning categories, we take into consideration one’s preference, experience, availability, and potential conflicts of interest.